-iii) Administrative Framework of Westlands
+iii) Administrative Framework

-Westlands is a suburb of Nairobi composed of residential homes and high end shops.
-Indeed, this has made the area to develop into a major commercial and economic area outside the Central Business District of Nairobi.
-Apart from being a commercial center, Westlands is also one the eight administrative Sub-counties in Nairobi, with the following six locations.
+Ruiru Kimbo is a suburb of Nairobi composed of residential homes and high-end commercial shops and restaurants.
+Indeed, this has made the area to develop into a major commercial and economic area outside the Nairobi town.